USEPA/power-sector-dev-portal/app/public/content/datavis/design-elements/layout.md

     cards:
     - title: "Legend Positioning, Direct Labeling"
       image: "/src/assets/images/datavis/design-elements/layout/legend-positioning-direct.jpg"
       content: "If space allows, legends should be placed as close to data elements as possible.
 For example, in a line chart, a legend could be placed next to the last data point to the right of the chart.
-If this positioning can’t be accommodated, place the legend directly below or next to the chart and label it as a legend. "
+If this positioning can’t be accommodated, place the legend directly below or next to the chart and label it as a legend."
       type: "do"
     - title: "Legend Positioning, Non-Direct Labeling"
       image: "/src/assets/images/datavis/design-elements/layout/legend-positioning-non-direct.jpg"